 Transitioning from Children’s Support Services to Adult Services

-If you’re a young adult leaving college and wanting to maintain your independence, while living with other young people, Lifeways can help you find the right place to live, whether it’s in a residential living option or a supported living setting.
+If you’re a young adult leaving college and wanting to maintain your independence while living with other young people, Lifeways can help you find the right place to live, whether it’s in a residential living option or a supported living setting.

 Where does the transitioning process start?

-First, together with your social worker, we’ll spend lots of time talking to you and your family to get to know you well and gain a good understanding of everything you’re looking for, so we can help suggest what options are best suited for your needs.
-We have lots of experience supporting younger adults with differing needs to find the location and support team that’s best suited to them, and so you can rely on us to help guide you through your decision-making process.
+First, together with your support worker, we’ll spend lots of time talking to you and your family to get to know you well and gain a good understanding of everything you’re looking for, so we can help suggest what options are best suited for your needs.
+We have lots of experience supporting families and younger adults with differing needs to find the location and support team that’s best suited to them, and so you can rely on us to help guide you through your decision-making process.

 We will keep the people and teams involved in your support updated regularly throughout the process, whilst ensuring minimal disruption to any existing routines.
 We’ll even arrange regular joint meetings to keep everyone in the loop so that you’ll know what to expect and when.